s0umi/Javascript-Practice-Projects/README.md

->This is a practice repository for Chai aur JavaScript playlist, Angela Yu and Jonas Schmedtmann's projects.
+> This is a practice repository for Jonas Schmedtmann's projects.